Dangerous Dog Breeds

 Chihuahuas are small dogs with sharp teeth.
 Their bites may be minor but can cause significant damage to the victim.

 Chihuahuas are known for being one of the most aggressive breeds.
 While their willingness to bark and bite may be a defense mechanism, they are also prone to attacking other dogs.
-Some people attribute this behavior to “small dog syndrome” as a way for this small breed to protect itself from potential predators.
+Some people attribute this behavior to “small dog syndrome” which can occur because owners of small dogs tend to be less likely to train, walk, or play with their dogs and to be less consistent in their approach.

-Several dog breeds on this list fall under the “small dog syndrome” classification.
-That includes the Jack Russell terrier and potentially the Chow Chow.
-Other small dog breeds that show above-average signs of aggression include the Dachshund, Poodle, Beagle, Lhasa Apso, and Pomeranian.
+Other small dog breeds that show above-average signs of aggression include the Dachshund, Toy Poodle, Beagle, Lhasa Apso, and Pomeranian.

 Jack Russell Terriers